 Get straight teeth for a beautiful smile!
-Orthodontics from $45 per week with free consultation and second opinion.
+From $45 per week with a free consultation and second opinion.

 Orthodontics – Conventional Braces

 Our orthodontists often recommend this solution for our patients here at Dentapex.
 Conventional braces or fixed or traditional braces are the best options as they can provide optimal orthodontics outcomes.

 Conventional braces consist of small metal brackets bonded firmly onto teeth.
 The brackets are connected to thin wires (arch wires), and tension is placed on the wires with small elastic bands.
 Each brace component applies firm yet gentle pressure on teeth, moving them into the correct locations determined in your treatment plan.

 Fixed braces can produce extremely precise results, and treatment is very predictable and reliable.
 And, are often the preferred treatment choice for treating more complicated orthodontic problems.
 These include tooth alignment and bite issues, and which are less able to be corrected using removable braces that are best for treating more straightforward problems.
 Also, unlike removable braces, fixed braces work continuously to reposition teeth.